-Figure 11 below shows the locations of all generic feedback about the Yellow U23 SMART Approaches trial.
+Figure 11 below shows the locations of all generic feedback about the Yellow U23 SMART Approach trial.
 The colour of each circle indicates how much feedback each person provided throughout the trial.
 All 11 people provided feedback fewer than five times.
 Feedback mainly came from Onehunga, Cockle Bay, Whitford and Flat Bush.
 Most of the people providing feedback were located near the Yellow U23 SMART Approach, however one person was located in Mt Wellington, several kilometres away from the trial SMART Approach.

 In addition to the feedback provided directly to Auckland Airport through its new flight monitor and enquiry system, a group of Whitford residents provided feedback to Auckland Council and gave a presentation to the Aircraft Noise Community Consultative Group (ANCCG) at its September 2016 meeting.
 Following that presentation, Auckland Airport met with representatives of the Whitford residents group.
-As well as concerns regarding increased aircraft noise, the residents were concerned that local wildlife and their property values would negatively be affected by the Yellow U23 SMART Approach flight path.
+As well as concerns regarding increased aircraft noise, the residents were concerned that local wildlife and their property values would be negatively affected by the Yellow U23 SMART Approach flight path.
 Airways, BARNZ and Auckland Airport have investigated these concerns and with the assistance of expert advice have concluded the Yellow U23 SMART Approach flight path does not significantly disturb local wildlife nor negatively impact property prices.
+Expert advice in relation to the impact on local wildlife was provided by Bioresearches and expert advice in relation to the impact on property prices was provided by Jones Lang LaSalle Limited (JLL).
+The expert advice is available online at www.aucklandflightpathtrial.co.nz .